Maritime history of Africa: East African Coast

 The East African coast, particularly the Swahili Coast, has a long history of maritime activities.
-The Swahili people, whose culture emerged from a blend of African, Arabian, Persian, and Indian influences, were adept sailors and traders.
+The Swahili people, whose culture emerged from a blend of African, Arabian, Persian, and Indian influences, were habitual sailors and traders.
 They constructed dhows, traditional wooden sailing vessels, which facilitated trade across the Indian Ocean.
-These dhows played a crucial role in connecting the Swahili Coast with the Arabian Peninsula, India, and Southeast Asia.
-Key Swahili city-states such as Kilwa, Mombasa, and Zanzibar thrived as commercial hubs, trading goods like gold, ivory, slaves, and spices.
+These dhows played an important role in connecting the Swahili Coast with the Arabian Peninsula, India, and Southeast Asia.
+Key Swahili city-states such as Kilwa, Mombasa, and Zanzibar were busy commercial hubs, trading goods like gold, ivory, slaves, and spices.
 The Swahili language, a Bantu language with significant Arabic influence, emerged as a lingua franca of trade in the region.

 Egypt and Nubia

-In Northeast Africa, ancient Egypt and Nubia (modern-day Sudan) developed significant maritime capabilities.
+In Northeast Africa, ancient Egypt and Nubia (modern-day Sudan) developed sizeable maritime capabilities.
 The Nile River served as a vital artery for transport and trade, with Egyptians using boats made of papyrus reeds and later, wooden vessels.
 These boats facilitated the movement of goods and people along the river and into the Mediterranean Sea.
 Egyptian maritime activities extended into the Red Sea, where they engaged in trade expeditions to Punt, in the Horn of Africa.
-These expeditions brought back valuable commodities such as myrrh, frankincense, and gold.
-The naval prowess of the Egyptians also included military campaigns and exploration missions.
+These expeditions brought back precious commodities such as myrrh, frankincense, and gold.
+The naval expertise of the Egyptians also included military campaigns and exploration missions.